Faculty and Staff Benevolence Fund

 The Faculty and Staff Benevolence Fund program is designed to provide limited financial assistance to eligible employees who are experiencing extreme economic hardship due to certain emergency situations.
 Situations should be short-term or temporary in nature, and not chronic.
 The situation may involve a member of the employee’s immediate family which has a direct impact on the Coastal Carolina University employee.
 For the purpose of this program, immediate family is defined as the legal spouse (including common law) and dependents (as defined by IRS guidelines).

 Events that may be considered under this program may include (but are not limited to):

 - Personal/family crisis involving an extreme financial need

-- Unexpected medical expenses which exceed insurance provisions resulting in economic hardship
+- Unexpected medical expenses which exceed insurance provisions and result in economic hardship

-- An uninsured loss due to a disaster (natural or man-made) which resulted in economic hardship
+- An uninsured loss due to a disaster (natural or man-made) that results in economic hardship

 Requests made on the Benevolence Fund Request Form may be either partially or fully funded depending on the situation.
 Employees are not required to pay back these gifts; however, they are encouraged to do so, since this will help replenish the funds for future requests.
 If a gift is paid back, it will be treated as a charitable contribution and may be deductible for tax purposes.

 A small Faculty and Staff Benevolence Fund Committee has been established to review requests and make funding decisions.
-The committee is comprised of appointed representatives from the Staff Advisory Council (1), Faculty Senate (1), and (1) at-large member designated by the President.
+The committee is comprised of appointed representatives from the Staff Senate (1), Faculty Senate (1), and (1) at-large member designated by the President.